Reversal of Fortune

 Production

-The film was shot in numerous estates in Rhode Island and New Jersey, and the Knole house in Old Westbury, New York.
+The film was shot in numerous estates in Rhode Island and New Jersey, and the Knole Mansion in Old Westbury, New York.
 At least one courtroom scene was shot at the Appellate Division, Second Judicial Department in Brooklyn, New York.

 Despite the fact that the house where the facts happened was Clarendon Court, as also mentioned in dialogue, the establishing shot intentionally avoids the house and ends instead with a view of The Breakers, another grandiose property nearby built for Cornelius Vanderbilt II.